Roman Colleges: Collegio Inglese

 The English College in Rome (Venerabile Collegio Inglese) was created for the training of priests for England and Wales.
 Founded in 1579, it is the oldest English institution anywhere outside England.
 Pope Gregory XIII converted the Hospital of St. Thomas into a college for the education of secular priests for the English mission.

 The Beda College (Pontificio Collegio Beda) is united to the English College and intended for mature candidates ("second-career") and converted clergymen wishing to prepare for the priesthood.
 It was founded in 1852 by Pius IX.
 The Beda is the responsibility of the Bishops of England and Wales, but has opened its doors to receive men from English-speaking countries worldwide.
 The college mission has always been to help older men adapt as Catholic priests.

 Collegio Irlandese

 The Irish College in Rome (Pontificio Collegio Irlandese) was founded on 1 January 1628 for the training of Irish seminarians.

 Collegio Latino-Americano

-The South American College in Rome (Collegio Pio-Latino-Americano Pontificio) was founded on 21 November 1858, for students from Central and South America.
+The Latin American College in Rome (Collegio Pio-Latino-Americano Pontificio) was founded on 21 November 1858, for students from Central and South America.